tektutor/tekton-march-2025/Day1/README.md

 - though it supports minimal Dashboard(Web interface), the Web interface poses many security issues compared to advantages, hence it is considered only as a command-line tool
 - Kubernetes supports extending its REST API or features by defining new Resources using Custom Resource Definitions
 - to manage your Custom Resource, we also need to develop custom operators, this way we can add additional functionalities on top of Kubernetes
+- intially both Kubernetes and Openshift was supporting docker as the default container engines, but later docker support was removed
 - Public cloud vendors support managed service
   - eks - Elastic Kubernetes Service ( PaaS )
   - aks - Azure Kubernetes Service ( PaaS )